 The 10 page manual covers the English, German, Spanish, French and Italian languages.

-Not that you would expect it but the brush has no Bluetooth connectivity/smart features, a full sized travel case or any brush head storage is not included.
+Not that you would expect it but the brush has no Bluetooth connectivity/smart features, no full-sized travel case or brush head storage is included.

 Summary of Design, Usability, Clean & General Use